Demon-2-Angel/GM-Repo-Extraction/README.md

 Set options.headless = False to debug with a visible browser window.
 #### 3. Missing Files
 Check the console output for errors.
-Verify the website’s behavior in a normal browser for compatibility issues.
+Verify the website’s behaviour in a normal browser for compatibility issues.

-### Future Enhancements
+## Future Enhancements
 - Implement retry logic for failed downloads.
 - Add support for other browsers like Chrome.
 - Generate a summary report of downloaded files.